Drangleic

 Greatsword of the kingdom captain Drummond.
 This plain, old sword is endowed with a hard-to-replace pride and dignity.

-A sword handed down in Drummond’s family.
+A sword handed down in Drummond’s clan.
 His father and grandfather both carried this sword and kept battling the enemies that threatened the country.

 Helmet of old heavy iron soldiers.
 It has high defense effect but is extremely heavy.

-Those clad in this strangely dirtied equipment materialized from the royal castle of Drangleig and slipped in among the members of the soldiers before one knew it.
+Those clad in this strangely dirtied equipment materialized from the royal castle of Drangleic and slipped in among the members of the soldiers before one knew it.

-They never uttered a word, and neither did anyone see their faces.
+They never uttered a word, and neither did anyone see their true faces.

-Helmet of the beastmen knights that protect the Royal Castle Drangleig.
+Helmet of the beastman knights that protect the Royal Castle Drangleic.

-It is like paper for the beastmen knights that boast superhuman strength, but the weight to wear it is too unlikely for ordinary men.
+It is like paper for the beastman knights that boast superhuman strength, but the weight to wear it is too unlikely for ordinary men.

 The king revived an abominable art that should have been lost and created those that aren’t human.

 Villages like Majula were razed to ruins, and the endless fighting left destitute civilians like Melentia with nowhere to sleep — her and likely many others’ solution was to pack up and become nomads.
 Desertion became equally inevitable.
-The Dragonrider didn’t flee with just his flying steed; past him, we encounter more soldiers deeper inside the Heiden ruins.
-They too have settled in as demonstrated by the elite knight set stored away with them, and the Primal Knight among them confirms that this occurred after Vendrick’s pivot.
-Even backed by taboos, the king’s men would rather go into hiding to escape the giants’ wrath, their despair evident by their subsequent hollowing.
+The one Dragonrider and wyvern pair we see loiter around Heide’s Tower of Flame.
+The rider in particular stands in the old trial arena as a lookout; past him, we encounter more soldiers deeper into the ruins.
+They too have settled in as demonstrated by the low-rank knight set stored away with them.
+The souls of soldiers and knights in the area speak to the dangers these explorers faced.
+But considering the group’s overall Undead status, they already fought and died against the giants, so have gone into hiding in a place neither their foe nor their king will find them — in other words, the elite Dragonrider is covering for their escape.
+The Primal Knight among their number likewise confirms that this desertion occurred after Vendrick’s pivot.
+Even backed by taboos, the king’s men were unable to rebuff the giants, the despair in morale evident by these runaways’ subsequent hollowing.

 The battle continued for so, so long.
 There was no place for the poor to sleep properly.
 That’s why I carry all of my own things on my back like this.
 You’re… apparently carrying something else on your back though.
 Heeheehee…

 A strong soul is similar to a curse.
-The King of Drangleig, Vanclad, controlled the curse with his powerful soul.
+The King of Drangleic, Vanclad, controlled the curse with his powerful soul.

 The king sought a stronger soul and even acquired the power of giants, but ultimately sank within the curse.